 Founder of 88Bikes

-Recently Austin extended his work into the United States, with plans to open the first sustainable 88bikeshop on the Navajo Nation in the Desert Southwest.
-There, young people will learn how to care for and repair their locally purchased bicycles in a shop constructed entirely out of locally-foraged materials, like the hoods of junked -cars.
-Austin is also an accomplished filmmaker, best known for his documentary True Fans, which chronicled his bike journey across America with his brother and his best friend.
-A book of the same name was also released, and a musical version is currently in development in New York.
+Austin is also an accomplished filmmaker, best known for his feature documentary True Fans, which chronicled his bike journey across America with his brother and his best friend.
+A book of the same name was also published, a stage play premieres in November 2013, and a musical version is in development in New York.

 The Incredible Journey of 88Bikes and Joy-Based Philanthropy